iremgokceaydin/discourse_narrative_matching/README.md

+## Setting Up the Environment
+The necessary tools

+- RubyMine
+- RVM: ruby-2.3.3
+- Rails 4.2.7.1
+- Set the database

 <a href="http://www.discourse.org/">![Logo](images/discourse.png)</a>

 Discourse is the 100% open source discussion platform built for the next decade of the Internet.
 It works as: